Komorebi-yaodong/FreeGPT/README.md

 split pdf and turn to markdown, then send to openai api, get response

 ## use
-Ensure to create a new `/data/` folder in the same directory as the running file`.exe`.
+Ensure to create a new `/data/` folder in the same directory as the running file.

 ```
 pip install -r requirements.txt